faiz4sure/discord-antinuke-selfbot/INSTALL.md

 ### On Linux/macOS

-Create a shell script (start.sh) with:
+Create a shell script (bash.sh or start.sh) with:
 ```bash
 #!/bin/bash
 node index.js